Exiv2/exiv2/README-SAMPLES.md

 [Sample](#TOC1) Programs [Test](#TOC2) Programs

 <div id="ini-test">

 #### ini-test

 ```
 Usage: ini-test
 ```

 This program is used to test reading the file ini-test.
 This program was added in Exiv2 v0.26 when the ~/.exiv2 file was added to the Exiv2 architecture.
-Please read the code for further information.

 [Sample](#TOC1) Programs [Test](#TOC2) Programs

 <div id="iotest">

 #### iotest

 ```
 Usage: iotest filein fileout1 fileout2
 fileouts are overwritten and should match filein exactly